Memorandum 5 – Work Schedules – Inclement Weather

 Only the President, or in his absence, the Chief Administrative Officer, may grant exceptions to this policy and unilaterally implement a change in scheduled University work/operating hours due to inclement weather.
 In such situations, announcements will be broadcast via the RAVE notification system which sends messages as selected by each member of the Norwich community.

 Any University employee who feels it is essential to arrive at work later or leave work earlier than scheduled may do so only if the following criteria are met:

-- supervisor can assure that all services will continue to be maintained and any missed class rescheduled.
+- Supervisor can assure that all services will continue to be maintained.